An official website of the United States government

 U.S. Securities and Exchange Commission

-Staff Memorandum on Retail Market Participation Trends · Division of Economic and Risk Analysis
+Staff Memorandum on Single-Asset Memecoin Volatility and Retail Exposure · Division of Economic and Risk Analysis

 File No. S7-2026-09 · May 29, 2026